ABetterHalf/landing/README.md

-# landing
-A Better Half Landing Page
+# A Better Half
+Welcome to A Better Half!

+For help supprot and feature requests please send us an email @ info@betterhalf.help